Mother Jones aims to create an organization where:

-DEI Training: To ensure the principles of DEI are implemented in the workplace, all managers are required to participate in DEI seminars conducted by The Management Center, a non-profit leadership training organization as well as in-house training.
+DEIB Training: To ensure the principles of DEIB are implemented in the workplace, all managers are required to participate in DEIB seminars conducted by The Management Center, a non-profit leadership training organization as well as in-house training.

 Fellowships: Mother Jones’ fellowship program is dedicated to providing best-in-class training to emerging journalists, with a focus on those from historically marginalized backgrounds.
 In our most recent cohort of fellows, two-thirds identified as people of color and all were women.
 Our fellows have gone on to work in all of the nation’s top newsrooms, and many have found employment at Mother Jones.